Alan Mannus: Linfield

 In the 2007–08 season, Mannus played in both legs of the first qualifying round of the UEFA Champions League against IF Elfsborg, as Linfield loss 1–0 on aggregate.
 In the semi–finals of Irish Cup against Newry Town, he played all the way to the penalty shootout in a 1–1 draw and saved a penalty from Lee Feeney, as the club won 4–3 on penalties to reach the final.
-Mannus helped Linfield kept four consecutive clean sheets in the league between 24 November 2007 and 15 December 2007.
+Mannus helped Linfield keep four consecutive clean sheets in the league between 24 November 2007 and 15 December 2007.
 He started in the Irish League Cup final, and helped the club to win 3–2 against Crusaders, winning his first trophy of the season.
-On the last game of the season, Mannus helped Linfield win the league title after the club win 3–0 win against Crusaders.
+In the last game of the season, Mannus helped Linfield win the league title after the club win 3–0 win against Crusaders.
 A week later, on 3 May 2008, he started in the Irish Cup final against Coleraine and helped the club win 2–1 to win the tournament, marking the third trophy of the season.
 For his performance in April, Mannus was named the 2007–08 Ulster Footballer of the Year.

 Ahead of the 2008–09 season, manager David Jeffrey said Linfield would not be selling Mannus in the summer transfer window.
 He played in both legs of the first qualifying round of the UEFA Champions League against IF Elfsborg, as Linfield loss 3–1 on aggregate.
 Despite having dental problems, Mannus started in goal for a match against Newry City, as the club won 1–0 on 23 August 2008.
 He followed up by keeping his second clean sheet of the season, in a 7–0 win against Institute.
 Following Linfield's poor form at the beginning of October, Mannus said his aim was to win another trophy this season.
 However, he turned down the offer of a new contract by Linfield.
 This led to interests from Scottish Premier League side Motherwell.
 Amid to his future at the club, Mannus kept three consecutive clean sheets in the league between 20 December 2008 and 1 January 2009.
 By January, Linfield's winning form saw them back at the top of the table.
 The following month saw Mannus conceded only two goals in all competitions for the club.
 On 27 April 2009, Linfield Manager David Jeffrey said he expected Mannus would leave the club and try to get a move to a club in England or Scotland.
 He made a comparison to Linfield's expectations to a robot, due to the club's never-ending demands and expectation that is placed on every player.
-However, Linfield's poor results eventually saw the club unsuccessfully their league title for the third in a row after surrendered it to Glentoran on the last game of the season.
+However, Linfield's poor results eventually saw the club unsuccessfully their league title for the third in a row after surrendered it to Glentoran in the last game of the season.